 Restoration of the Burnt Coat Harbor Light Station

 There are four buildings at the light station.
 When the Town undertook its restoration program, all four were in need of serious attention.
 The restoration has been guided by a Historic Preservation Plan prepared by Historic Building Architects of Princeton, New Jersey.
 In 2017, the restoration work received the Keeper Of The Light award from the American Lighthouse Foundation, for “provid[ing] the national lighthouse community with a shining example of preservation excellence.”
+In 2022, the restoration project received an Honorable Mention in the annual Maine Preservation Honor Awards, for “[bringing] together the local and summer communities on the island to honor local history and maritime traditions.”
 The preservation work carried out to date is summarized below:

 The Keeper’s House

 - Sealing and stabilization – a new roof deck and new roof sealed the house from water intrusion.
 First floor framing required stabilization.
 Portions of the foundation had to be rebuilt.
 Chimneys needed repair.

 - Exterior renovation – new clapboards; restored soffits, trim and door frames; new gutters and drainpipes; new entrance doors.
 Window sashes removed, restored and repainted; window frames repaired, sashes reinstalled, storm windows installed.

 - Interior renovation – the three main downstairs rooms are restored and in regular use in the summer season for historical displays, art displays, and special events.
 We also designed and installed a new kitchen and handicapped accessible bathroom.

 - Hazmat removal – following guidelines in a professionally prepared report on hazmats, each room was cleared of hazardous materials such as lead paint prior to restoration.